- Home >

 This course provides teachers with a foundational knowledge and basic understandings needed to work with students with exceptionalities.
 Students will investigate the learning and behavioral characteristics of students with exceptionalities and laws relative to this population.
 Prerequisite: Must be admitted into Alternative Certification Program.

 RDG 501.
-Fundamentals of Reading Instruction.
+Fundamentals of Early Literacy Instruction.
 3 Hours.

 RDG 563.
-Teaching Reading in the Content Area.
+Content Area Literacy Instruction.
 3 Hours.